Editor’s note: This article was originally published in July 2018 and was updated on March 3, 2020, to reflect market data as of March 3, 2020.

-When done well, cooking is the process of combining ingredients to make a dish that’s greater than the sum of its parts.
-For example, cheese, tomato sauce, and bread all taste fine on their own.
-But when you combine them to create a pizza, you’ve got something much more satisfying and tasty.
-Similarly, asset allocation is the process of combining different asset classes to create a total portfolio that best matches your financial goals.
+Just like cooking is the process of combining ingredients to make a dish that’s greater than the sum of its parts, asset allocation is the process of combining different asset classes or investment types to create a total portfolio that best matches your financial goals.

 How does the asset allocation process work?